QueenieCplusplus/VM/README.md

 # VM

-this topic aims at how to create and manage a VM, and manage the VM network, and protect its infra.
+this topic aims at how to create and manage a VM, and config the VM network, and protect its infra.

 Basic:

 TCP/IP, Network

-Storage
+Storage (Replica)

 Bash/Powershell